owntracks/recorder/README.md

 * `views/viewname?lastpos=1` serves a JSON array of objects with the last position recorded
 * `views/viewname?geodata=1` serves a GeoJSON object containing recorded track data

-Suppose Jane wishes to have her acqaintances see where she is whilst on vacation.
+Suppose Jane wishes to have her acquaintances see where she is while on vacation.
 Jane knows she'll be en-route between 2015-06-29 and 2015-07-15.
 She creates a file called, say, `loire.json` in the `views/` directory of the Recorder's document root:

 ```json
 {